Sailor Pluto: Special powers and items

 In the manga, Sailor Pluto demonstrates a few other named powers, including Chronos Typhoon (Kuronosu Taifūn) and the defensive force field Garnet Ball.

-Sailor Pluto has enough power over time to stop it entirely and although she is forbidden to do so, she uses this power one time each in the anime and manga.
+Sailor Pluto has enough power over time to stop it entirely, although she is forbidden to do so.
+She uses this power one time each in the anime and manga.
 In the manga, Crystal, and the musicals Tanjou!
 Ankoku no Princess Black Lady and its revision Tanjou!
 Ankoku no Princess Black Lady (Kaiteiban)-Wakusei Nemesis no Nazo, she uses it to stop Prince Demand from touching the Silver Crystals of the past and future together, which would destroy the universe in a time paradox.
 In the anime, she uses this power to allow Sailors Uranus and Neptune to escape from a helicopter explosion.
 In each case, she sacrifices herself on pain of death, but is reinstated later in the series.

 In addition to these powers, when the Space-Time Door has been misused, Sailor Pluto is able to close off passage to other worlds.
-At the end of the manga's Infinity arc (corresponds to the anime's S season), Sailor Saturn asks her to seal off forever the gateway to the world Pharaoh 90 had come from.
+At the end of the manga's Infinity arc (corresponds to the anime's S season), Sailor Saturn asks her to seal off the gateway to the world Pharaoh 90 had come from forever.
 This is done with Dark Dome Close.

 All of Sailor Pluto's attacks require the use of the Garnet Rod, which is shaped like a giant key as a symbol of her stewardship over the Door of Space-Time.
-In Roman mythology, it is stated that the god Pluto holds a key because "they say that what is called Hades has been locked up by Pluto, and that nobody will return back again therefrom."
-Natale Conti cites Pausanias in noting that keys are an attribute of Pluto as the scepter is of Jove (Roman Zeus) and the trident of Neptune (Poseidon).
+Her usage of a key is based on Roman mythology, in which it is stated that the god Pluto holds a key because "they say that what is called Hades has been locked up by Pluto, and that nobody will return back again therefrom."
 The Pluto Crystal is perhaps her most important possession, as it is her Sailor Crystal and the source of all her power, which becomes especially important in the fifth story arc.
 It is given to her by Sailor Saturn.